ryanknauer/CPSC448/YoutubeExtension/README.md

 ### 1. Setting Up Chrome Extension

 The first task was setting up the Chrome Extension to allow for content script injections.
 This allows the extension to interact with the web page anytime a Youtube Video is loaded.
-From here I injected a button into the Youtube Player that would indicate whent to start looking for emotions in the video as seen below:
+From here I injected a button into the Youtube Player that would indicate when to start looking for emotions in the video as seen below:

 ![](https://github.com/ryanknauer/CPSC448/blob/master/Images/Screen%20Shot%202019-05-14%20at%2010.53.27%20AM.png)